sbes2022-org/sbes2022.github.io/index.md

 ## Important Dates

+* Paper registration (abstract submission): TBD.
+* Paper submission: TBD.
+* Rebuttal period: TBD.
+* Author notification: TBD.
-TBD.
+* Camera-ready: TBD.

+The acceptance of a paper implies that at least one of its authors will register at CBSoft 2022 to present it.

 ## Topics of Interest

 TBD.

-## Paper Preparation, Submission, and Review
+## Paper Preparation

 Papers can be submitted in Portuguese or English.
 Submission in English is strongly encouraged.
-The acceptance of a paper implies that at least one of its authors will register at CBSoft 2022 to present it.
 All submissions must be in Adobe Portable Document Format (PDF) and must comply with the ACM 2-column conference format ([ACM_SigConf](https://www.acm.org/publications/proceedings-template)).

 LaTeX users must use the ```acmart.cls``` class provided in the template with the conference format enabled at the document preamble: